containers/toolbox/doc/toolbox.1.md

 ## COMMANDS

-Commands for working with toolbox containers and images:
+Commands for working with Toolbx containers and images:

 **toolbox-create(1)**

-Create a new toolbox container.
+Create a new Toolbx container.

 **toolbox-enter(1)**

-Enter a toolbox container for interactive use.
+Enter a Toolbx container for interactive use.

 **toolbox-help(1)**

-Display help information about Toolbox.
+Display help information about Toolbx.

 **toolbox-init-container(1)**